siqiang-ng/tp/docs/team/siqiang-ng.md

 ## Project: Projact

-Projact is a **contact and project management app that helps NUS computing students to organise their fellow computing students' contacts and their teams' meeting links and tasks**.
+Projact is a contact and project management app that helps NUS computing students to organise their contacts and their projects' meeting links and tasks.

 Given below are my contributions to the project.